KarmicFuture/Portfolio_Test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This is used primarly as a place holder project for the portfolio

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://karmicfuture.com)_

 <!-- ROADMAP -->
 ## Roadmap

+Roadmap is not available, this is a test of the portfolio

 See the [open issues](https://github.com/KarmicFuture/Portfolio_Test/issues) for a list of proposed features (and known issues).